nixworks/public/news/2005/04/11/index.md

 _Context: Hindu, India, Madhya Pradesh, dam, pilgrims_

 ### [ Hezbollah, the Lebanese political and militant organisation, flies another unmanned drone plane over Israel.
 Hezbollah claims the ""reconnaissance mission"" was in retaliation for alleged Israeli violations of Lebanese Airspace.
 Israel quickly retaliates by sending jets to fly at a low altitude over southern Lebanon and caused sonic booms. ](/news/2005/04/11/hezbollah-the-lebanese-political-and-militant-organisation-flies-another-unmanned-drone-plane-over-israel-hezbollah-claims-the-reconna.md)
-_Context: Hezbollah, Israel, Lebanon, drone, reconnaissance, sonic boom_
+_Context: Hezbollah, Israel, Lebanese, drone, reconnaissance, sonic boom_

 ### [ The election of a new secretary general of the Organization of American States ends in an unprecedented stalemate after five rounds of voting. ](/news/2005/04/11/the-election-of-a-new-secretary-general-of-the-organization-of-american-states-ends-in-an-unprecedented-stalemate-after-five-rounds-of-voti.md)
 _Context: Organization of American States, election of a new secretary general, stalemate_